-Bronze medals and plaques minted in France and Belgium in the late19th century and early 20th century show artistic expression while not necessarily commemorating military or sporting achievements.
-But they are much more than shiny discs of metal, their exquisite miniature sculpture is less than 1 millimetre deep and they are filled with meaning and capture emotion, beauty and poignance.
+Bronze medals and plaques minted in France and Belgium in the late 19th and early 20th centuries show artistic expression while not necessarily commemorating military or sporting achievements.
+More than shiny discs of metal, they are filled with meaning and capture emotion, beauty and poignance - even though their exquisite miniature sculpting is less than 1 millimetre deep.

 Egyptomania

-Already a place veiled in allure and mystery, the discovery of the Pharaoh Tutankhamun's tomb in 1922 created a worldwide obsession with Egypt that continues today.
-Ancient Egyptian art and architecture captivated Europeans who wanted to have it decorate their homes.
+Already a place veiled in allure and mystery, the rediscovery of the Pharaoh Tutankhamun's tomb in 1922 created a worldwide obsession with Egypt that continues today.
+Ancient Egyptian art and architecture captivated Europeans and influenced home decoration for decades.

-One such piece is an intricate bronze plaquette depicting the Temple Gate to a building complex at Karnak in Upper Egypt (NU 34435).
-Each ancient Egyptian carving has been accurately captured by the artist in the scene.
+One example of an ornament made for the home is an intricate bronze plaquette depicting the Temple Gate to a building complex at Karnak in Upper Egypt (NU 34435).
+Each ancient Egyptian carving on the gate has been accurately captured by the artist.

 Commemorative